developerworks/rust-config-tree/README.md

 ```

 Use `write_config_templates_with_schema` when generated TOML and YAML templates
-should bind those schemas for IDE completion and validation:
+should bind those schemas for IDE completion and basic schema checks:

 ```rust
 use rust_config_tree::write_config_templates_with_schema;